Long-time homogenization and asymptotic ballistic transport of classical waves: The case of a localized-in-time source term

 where $C_\ell(f)$ is a generic norm of $f$ which only depends on $\ell$ and $d$, and is finite for measurable $f:\R_+\times \R_d\to \R$ supported in $[0,1]$ in time, such that $f(s,\cdot)\in \mathcal S(\R^d)$ for all $s\in [0,1]$ and such that for all $n\in \N$, $\int_0^1 \|f(s,\cdot)\|_{H^n(\R^d)}ds<\infty$.
 Likewise, we have for the simplified version $\tilde u_{\e,\ell}$ of $u_{\e,\ell}$ defined in \eqref{sol_approx_interior2}

 \end{theo} \begin{rem} Compared to Theorem~\ref{t.wave-eq}, Theorem~\ref{t.wave-eq-int} has the advantage to yield accuracy in the energy norm on top of the $L^2$-norm (provided we keep the correctors).
+This owes to the fact that with a source term rather than a nontrivial initial condition, the problem is naturally well-prepared.
+The factor $T^{-1}$ in front of the $L^2$-norm of the error is the natural scaling since the only a priori bound on the $L^2$-norm of the solution $u_\e$ in general is precisely $ \int u_\e^2(x,T)dx \,\lesssim \, T^2, $ so that the accuracy of the error estimate at the level of the $L^2$-norm remains unchanged in relative terms.

+\end{rem} \begin{rem} Likewise, we can consider a nontrivial initial velocity and vanishing initial position and forcing term, in which case \eqref{e.forcing_term2} still holds while \eqref{e.forcing_term} only survives at the level of the $L^2$-norm only (with a RHS depending on norms of the initial velocity).

-This owes to the fact that with a source term rather than a nontrivial initial condition, the problem is naturally well-prepared. \end{rem} The proof of Theorem~\ref{t.wave-eq-int} is similar to the proof of Theorem~\ref{t.wave-eq} and relies on the following two arguments: \begin{itemize} \item the source term in the interior can be replaced by a well-prepared source term $f_{\e,\ell}$ up to an error uniformly small (in the energy norm) in time; \item the fact that the Taylor-Bloch waves almost diagonalize the wave operator, and that the error due to the eigendefects can be controlled by suitable energy estimates on the wave equation with well-prepared source term. \end{itemize} \begin{lemma} Let $\ell\ge 1$, and let $f_{\e,\ell} \in L^2(\R^d)$ be defined by
+\end{rem} The proof of Theorem~\ref{t.wave-eq-int} is similar to the proof of Theorem~\ref{t.wave-eq} and relies on the following two arguments: \begin{itemize} \item the source term in the interior can be replaced by a well-prepared source term $f_{\e,\ell}$ up to an error uniformly small (in the energy norm) in time; \item the fact that the Taylor-Bloch waves almost diagonalize the wave operator, and that the error due to the eigendefects can be controlled by suitable energy estimates on the wave equation with well-prepared source term. \end{itemize} \begin{lemma} Let $\ell\ge 1$, and let $f_{\e,\ell} \in L^2(\R^d)$ be defined by

 where $f_{\e}(t,\cdot):=\calF^{-1}(\omega_{\ell}(\e|\cdot|)\hat f(t, \cdot))$, and where $\varphi_j$ stands for the (symmetric) $j$-th order tensor such that $\varphi_j \cdot e^{\otimes j}=\varphi_j^e$, the $j$-th corrector in direction $e$.
 Consider the unique weak solution $v_{\e,\ell}\in L^\infty(\R_+,L^2(\R^d))$ of the initial value problem